chevdor/subwasm/README.md

         -j, --json             Output as json
         -V, --version          Print version information

-By default, the ID for the Parachain pallet is expected to be `0x01`.
-This default behavior can be overriden by setting the `PARACHAIN_PALLET_ID_ENV` to the ID of your parachain pallet.
+By default, the ID for the Parachain pallet is expected to be `0x01` and the call ID for `authorize_upgrade` is expected to be `0x03`.
+This default behavior can be overriden by setting the `PARACHAIN_PALLET_ID` to the ID of your parachain pallet and the `AUTHORIZE_UPGRADE_PREFIX` to the ID of your choice.

 ### Command: meta